Moon Valley

 We preserve National Charity League traditions and core values, while appreciating the growth that comes from connecting with different communities and cultures.
 We continually strive to build stronger ties with our communities and the individuals within them.
 It is through this understanding that we grow and develop broader worldviews that will shape and support our lives.

-The Moon Valley Chapter hosts an annual Chapter Tea in the spring and a Senior Recognition Event to celebrate the accomplishments of our Senior girls at the end of their NCL journey.
+The Moon Valley Chapter hosts an annual Chapter Tea in the fall and a Senior Recognition Event to celebrate the accomplishments of our Senior girls at the end of their NCL journey in March.

 Our Chapter History